BIH-CEI/T-CABS/output/Cross-Domain-Profiles.md

 * [Practitioner PersonWithFunction](StructureDefinition-t-cabs-practitioner-personmitfunktion.md)
 * [PractitionerRole Function](StructureDefinition-t-cabs-practitioner-funktion.md)

-**Note**: For implementation of ventilation and vital data, only the **Patient** and **Organization** profiles are necessary.
+**Note:** For implementation of ventilation and vital data, only the **Patient** and **Organization** profiles are necessary.
 Additional study-related profiles have already been added but are still in development and are currently not to be implemented by manufacturers.